 Elmer J Burr was born in Neenah, Wisconsin, and graduated from Menasha High School.
 Elmer enlisted in the military after the attack on Pearl Harbor.
 When his training was complete, he was sent to New Guinea.
 A letter from a young lieutenant reported that he had been hit by machine gun fire and was dragged to safety by Elmer.
 When they reached a safe area, the enemy threw a hand grenade that landed next to them.
 Elmer threw himself over it, saving the life of his commander.
 He was posthumously awarded the Medal of Honor.
 Elmer Burr was a selfless hero, sacrificing his own life to save another man.

-Ken Stumpf was born in Neenah, WI, and graduated from Menasha High School.
+Ken Stumpf was born in Neenah, Wisconsin, and graduated from Menasha High School.
 Both Ken Stumpf and Elmer Burr were recipients of the Medal of Honor.
 Sergeant Stumpf was on a search and destroy mission in Vietnam.
 Three of his men fell wounded from hostile fire.
 The enemy fire was so heavy that it prevented the unit from recovering the wounded men.
 Ken left his secure position and ran through a barrage of incoming bullets to reach his comrades.
 He picked up one man and carried him to safety.
 He went back, dodging machine gun fire, and dragged another to safety.
 He returned a third time and pulled the last man to safety.
 He organized a squad and took out 2 more enemy bunkers.
 Ken Stumpf received the Medal of Honor.
 Like the true hero that he was, he said that the men who lost their lives were the ones that really earned the medal.